Mrhea/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Matthew Rhea is a software developer and research assistant with the Center for Research in Open Source Systems and Formal Method lab at the Baskin School of Engineering.
-His research interested in programming languages and distributed systems.
-He is currently working on building client-layer applications for the Skyhook data management system, and implementing support for 3D geometry in the probabilistic programming language Scenic.
+I am a computer scientist, software developer, and researcher living the the California Bay Area.
+I work as a research assistant at the Baskin School of Engineering, and a software developer at the Center for Research in Open Source Software.
+My researched interests span programming lanuages, distributed systems, and formal verification.
+Currently I am working on building client-layer applications for the Skyhook data management system, and implementing support for 3D geometry in the probabilistic programming langauge Scenic.